micycle1/mqr-tree/README.md

 If you're familiar with the R-tree, you'll find the MQR-Tree to be a more optimized and efficient alternative.

+Amusingly, the "MQ" is never defined by the authors – it _probably_ stands for "Multi-Quadrant".

 ---

 ## What is the MQR-Tree?